DanCardin/cappa/docs/source/comparison.md

 `Dep` feature of `cappa` looks and feels a lot like the `Depends` feature of FastAPI.

+Further, cappa provides more comprehensive type inference (e.g. translating complex types like `foo: tuple[int, str] | None` into their logical CLI argument shapes.
+As the input shapes become more complex, typer's inference begins to lose out (at time of writing).

 ## Why not argparse?

-The imperitive style of argparse can just be tedious to read/write, and hard to intuit what the shape of the resultant CLI will look like. `Cappa` currently uses argparse as the underlying argument parsing library, because it is the most straightforward, maintained, python library for building this sort of
+The imperative style of argparse can just be tedious to read/write, and hard to intuit what the shape of the resultant CLI will look like. `Cappa` currently uses argparse as the underlying argument parsing library, because it is the most straightforward, maintained, python library for building this sort of